DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs

+While we advocate for our method, it has limitations, including its inability to handle out-of-distribution faces and its inability to process in real-time.

-We show some failure cases in~\figref{failure}.
-Our method will fail for out-of-distribution faces, like extreme expressions, occluded faces (by hand or other objects), and faces with high-frequency details like moles, freckles, ornament, tattoos, \etc, due to the limited training set of the pre-trained GAN.
-For the first two cases, GAN inversion cannot understand the face and may generate the face in its own understanding (see the left example of \figref{failure} where the tongue is interpreted as part of the lip in the output), which sometimes has awful artifacts (see the right example of \figref{failure} where hand looks bad in the output).
-For the third case, GAN inversion may ignore the high-frequency details and output a smoothed-out face.
+\paragraph{Out-of-distribution faces} As shown in \figref{failure}, our method fails for out-of-distribution faces, including extreme expressions and occluded faces (by hand or other objects).
+In these cases, GAN inversion struggles to comprehend the face and may generate the face based on its own interpretation (e.g., the left example in \figref{failure} where the tongue is mistaken as part of the lip in the output).
+This can result in dreadful artifacts, as seen in the right example of \figref{failure}, where the hand looks distorted in the output.
+A potential solution is first to mask these regions for GAN inversion.
+Then, transfer the textures to the manipulated face.

 \newlength{\limitw} [1]{ \fbox{ } & \fbox{ } }